Prof. Robert K.W. Egessa

 Associate Professor, Strategic HRM & Corporate Governance

-He is a PhD in Business Management (Strategic Human Resource Management focus) alumnus of Moi University, an MBA- Human Resource Management graduate of Kenyatta University, a Bachelor of Education (Arts) baccalaureate of the University of Nairobi and a Post Graduate Diploma in Human Resource Management graduate of the Cambridge International College, UK.
+He holds a PhD in Business Management (Strategic HRM) from Moi University, an MBA in HRM from Kenyatta University, and a B.Ed.
+(Arts) from the University of Nairobi.
+He also earned a Postgraduate Diploma in Human Resource Management from Cambridge International College (UK).
 Professionally, he is a Certified Human Resource Professional (CHRP-K) and a Certified Public Secretary (CPS-K).
-Additionally, he holds a Certificate in Governance and Health from the Global Health eLearning Centre, USAID as well as a certification in Human Resources for Health (HRH) from the same Institution.
-Robert’s teaching, research and consultancy interests traverse Strategic Human Resource Management, Corporate Governance and Leadership with a focus on how Leadership intersects with Strategic Human Resource Management in building sustainable organizations.
+He further holds certifications in Governance and Health as well as Human Resources for Health (HRH) from the Global Health eLearning Centre (USAID).

 Professional Memberships and Activities